Applications Open: October 1, 2020

 Step 3 - Notification of Admission Decision by the University

-Applicants who applied by the March 1st priority deadline will be notified about the status of their application by mid-April.
-Applicants who apply during the extended application period will be notified about the status of their application potentially as soon as three weeks after date of application submission, or by mid-June at the latest for all applicants (refer to Step 2—Submission of Application Materials).
-To be admitted to the MPH Program, applicants must first be recommended for admission to the Division of Graduate Studies by the Health Education Department, and then officially admitted to the university by the Division of Graduate Studies.
+To be admitted to the MPH Program, applicants must first be recommended for admission to the Division of Graduate Studies by the Department of Public Health (formerly Health Education), and then officially admitted to the university by the Division of Graduate Studies.